jerry-ye-xu/jerry-ye-xu.github.io/about.md

 ### Hello!

-My name is Jerry, currently doing research in information retrieval and NLP at Data61 and a math and computer science student at Sydney university.
+My name is Jerry, a math and computer science student at Sydney university.
+Currently I am doing research in information retrieval and NLP at Data61 with a focus on precision medicine.

 Prior to this I worked at Commonwealth Bank and a startup called Hivery.